SeidSmatti/redditUntranslate/README.md

 ## Installation

 ### Mozilla and Chrome Web Store
-1. [Mozilla Addons](https://addons.mozilla.org/addon/reddituntranslate/) (Also workd on the android version of Firefox)
+1. [Mozilla Addons](https://addons.mozilla.org/addon/reddituntranslate/) (Also work on the android version of Firefox)
 2. [Chrome Web Store](https://chromewebstore.google.com/detail/reddit-untranslate/eninkmbmgkpkcelmohdlgldafpkfpnaf)

 ### To install the extension directly from GitHub (for testing only):